 - Sweetener – you can opt out of sweetener but I do find a little bit of raw honey builds out the flavor of this London Fog

 It was the perfect sweet drink at 16 and remains my go-to Starbucks drink.
-Once I was old enough to start drinking coffee (ahem, college), The London Fog became my afternoon pick-me-up during finals and remains a nice afternoon treat and caffeine post for those extra tired days.
+Once I was old enough to start drinking coffee (ahem, college), The London Fog became my afternoon pick-me-up during finals and remains a nice afternoon treat and caffeine boost for those extra tired days.

 Do You Need a Frother?